Canon 6D versus Canon 6D Mark II

 The 6D Mark II is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the 6D has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II.

-So how do things add up?
-Is the Canon 6D better than the Canon 6D Mark II or vice versa?
+So what is the bottom line?
+Is there a clear favorite between the Canon 6D and the Canon 6D?
 A synthesis of the relative strong points of each of the models is listed below.

 - More heavily discounted: Has been available for much longer (launched in September 2012).